aulb/aulb.github.io/README.md

 └── gatsby-config.js

 # Notes
-slug is a field for human-readable urls.
+- slug is a field for human-readable urls.
 I don't have to define slug, can just define other arbitrary fieldnames, slug is just the gatsby standard.
+- Each page receives a data object.
+Notice the \`({ data })\` in the function param while the pages are being rendered.